axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 Document name
 -------------

-This component is used for rendering document file name with the corresponding symbol of extension.
+This component is used for rendering document file name with the corresponding icon of extension.
 It's using Font Awesome 4.7.0 icon.

 |document-name|